Mechanical regularization in EikoTwin DIC

-On Figure 6, we see that the regularization length has an influence on the mechanical regularization loss function .
-Thus, in this example, the length L1 (too small) has very little influence on the total loss function, and there will remain local minima on the right that do no correspond to the solution.
+In Figure 6, we see that the regularization length has an influence on the mechanical regularization loss function .
+Thus, in this example, the length L1 (too small) has very little influence on the total loss function, and there will remain local minima on the right that do not correspond to the solution.
 The algorithm might not converge correctly.

 How to choose the right mechanical regularization length?

-To illustrate this section, we will look at the strains measured on virtual images of a conventional tensile specimen, 95 mm long and meshed wih 2 mm size elements in the area of interest.
+To illustrate this section, we will look at the strains measured on virtual images of a conventional tensile specimen, 95 mm long and meshed with 2 mm size elements in the area of interest.
 The reference strain field along the tensile axis (used for the generation of the images) is shown in Figure 7 below.

-At EikoSim, we first recommend to perform a full measurement without regularization.
+At EikoSim, we first recommend performing a full measurement without regularization.
 This provides preliminary results, without any mechanical regularization effect.
-In a second step, a regularization length of the size of 2 or 3 elements may be relevant to improve the convergence without measurement noise.
+In the second step, a regularization length of the size of 2 or 3 elements may be relevant to improve the convergence without measurement noise.
 An analysis of the effect of the regularization length on a particular quantity of interest (displacement sensor, strain gauge, etc…) or on the fields (displacements, strains, correlation residuals) can also help to refine this choice.

 The tensile strain profile along the specimen can also be seen in Figure 9 (by plotting at a fixed time the strain along the tensile axis on a profile).
 In accordance with the explanation of the effect of regularization given above, the influence of the regularization length chosen by the user on the measurements made in EikoTwin DIC can be directly seen here.
 If the regularization length is too high, the fields will be smoothed and crushed, and the strain measured along the profile will decrease.